Union Pacific FEF series

-The Union Pacific FEF series consists of 45 4-8-4 "Northern" steam locomotives built by the American Locomotive Company (ALCO) between 1937 and 1944 and operated by the Union Pacific Railroad largely until 1959, with one remaining in service.
-Like the other Union Pacific steam classes, the acronym comes from the first letter of the spelling of its wheel arrangement.
+The Union Pacific FEF series consists of forty-five "Northern" steam locomotives built in three classes for the Union Pacific Railroad by the American Locomotive Company (ALCO) between 1937 and 1944.
+They were in operation until overtaken by dieselization, with all but one retired by 1959.

 The final steam locomotives built for the Union Pacific, the FEFs represented the apex of dual-service steam locomotive development in the United States, as funds and research were thereafter concentrated into the development of diesel-electric locomotives.
 Designed to burn coal, they were converted to run on fuel oil in 1946.
-They pulled a variety of passenger trains, such as the Overland Limited, Los Angeles Limited, Portland Rose and Challenger, until diesel-electric locomotives took over passenger service.
+FEFs pulled a variety of passenger trains, such as the Overland Limited, Los Angeles Limited, Portland Rose and Challenger, until diesel-electric locomotives took over passenger service.
 Many FEF series locomotives were reassigned to freight service during the last years of their careers.

 Four FEF series locomotives survive, including No. 844, which remains in operational condition and runs in excursion service.
-The 844 is one of the Union Pacific's oldest serving locomotives and the only steam locomotive never retired by a North American Class I railroad.
+It is one of the Union Pacific's oldest serving locomotives, and the only steam locomotive never permanently retired by a North American Class I railroad.

 Origins

-In the late 1930s, rising trainloads started to exceed the limits of the 4-8-2s that were the mainstay of UP passenger operations.
+In the late 1930s, rising trainloads started to exceed the traction limits of the 4-8-2s that were the mainstay of UP passenger operations.
 One day in 1937, with UP President William Jeffer's business car in the rear, a 7000-class 4-8-2 demonstrated the lack of steaming power inherent in the type.
-Even as the train was waiting for rescue, a telegram was sent to ALCO in Schenectady seeking something better.
-The result was the FEF series, a superb class of locomotives that could run at 100 mph and produce between 4,000 and 5,000 drawbar horsepower.
+Even as the train was waiting for rescue, a telegram was sent to ALCO in Schenectady, New York, asking for an improved design.
+The result was the FEF series, a class of locomotives that could produce between 4,000 and 5,000 drawbar horsepower and reliably operate at 100 mph.
 They would run about 14,000 miles a month.